Bushfires in Australia: Warnings

 During the fire season, the Bureau of Meteorology provides fire weather forecasts.
 Fire agencies determine the appropriate Fire Danger Rating by considering the predicted weather including temperature, relative humidity, wind speed and dryness of vegetation.
 These Fire Danger Ratings are a feature of weather forecasts and alert the community to the actions they should take in preparation for the day.
 Ratings are broadcast via newspapers, radio, TV, and the internet.

-In 2009, a standardised Fire Danger Rating (FDR) was adopted by all Australian states.
+In 2009, a standardised "Fire Danger Rating" (FDR) was adopted by all Australian states.
 This included a whole new level – catastrophic fire danger.
 The first time this level of danger was forecast for Sydney was in November 2019 during the 2019–2020 bushfire season.
 In 2010, following a national review of the bush fire danger ratings, new trigger points for each rating were introduced for grassland areas in most jurisdictions.

-The Australian Fire Danger Rating System was adopted in September 2022, replacing the previous McArthur Forest Fire Danger Index.
+The Australian Fire Danger Rating System was adopted nationally on 1 September 2022, replacing the previous McArthur Forest Fire Danger Index.
 Its purpose is to provide an efficient and easy to understand way to communicate fire danger broadly to the community.
 Broken into 4 levels, it indicates the necessary actions to take and danger levels.